 Repository Management with Nexus

-- repository target privileges which govern the level of access a user has to a particular repository or repository target, and repository view privileges which control whether a user can view a repository
+- repository target privileges - governs the level of access a user has to a particular repository or repository target, and *repository view privileges - controls whether a user can view a repository

-To create a new privilege, click on the Add… button in the Privileges panel and choose Repository Target privilege.
-Creating a privilege will load the New Repository Target Privilege form shown in Figure 6.30, “Managing Security Privileges”.
+To create a new privilege, click on the Add… button in the Privileges panel and choose Repository Target Privilege.
+Creating a privilege will load the New Repository Target Privilege form shown in Figure 6.29, “Creating a New Repository Target Privilege”.
 This form takes a privilege name, a privilege description, the repository to target, and a repository target.

 Once you create a new privilege, it will create four underlying privileges: create, delete, read, and update.
 The four privileges created by the form in Figure 6.29, “Creating a New Repository Target Privilege” are shown in Figure 6.30, “Create, Delete, Read, and Update Privileges Created”.